Articles on Selling by Robert Seviour

 'Find out if this is the M.A.N.'

-– meaning does he / she have the Money / Authority / Need?
-If you don’t check these important requirments, you are setting yourself up for many a disappointment.
-Here are some example phrases you can use for this purpose.
+If you don't establish these important points, you are setting yourself up for disappointment.
+Here are some example phrases you can use for checking.

 ‘Mr Prospect, is there anyone else in your organization I should be discussing this with or are you the sole decision-maker?’